-Cavs’ Love has head injury, status for Game 7 unknown
+Cavs’ Love Has Head Injury, Status For Game 7 Unknown

 CLEVELAND (AP) — Kevin Love’s troubled season has twisted again.

-The Cavaliers All-Star forward, who has battled injuries and criticism while revealing he suffered panic attacks in the past, may have to sit out Game 7 of the Eastern Conference finals after injuring his head Friday night during the first quarter of Cleveland’s 109-99 win over the Boston Celtics.
+The Cavaliers All-Star forward, who has battled injuries and criticism while revealing he suffered panic attacks in the past, may have to sit out Game 7 of the Eastern Conference finals after injuring his head Friday night during the first quarter of over the Boston Celtics.

 Love was kept out of the second half of Game 6 following his violent collision with Celtics rookie Jayson Tatum.